Careers and employment

 Just one of the ways we’re supporting our educators enrich their cultural knowledge is through our Fitzroy Crossing secondment program.
 The cultural immersion and community outreach program provides an unique opportunity for our early childhood educators to work within a remote Western Australian Aboriginal community.

 Since 2016, Goodstart educators have rotated through the Baya Gawiy Buga yani Jandu yani u Centre, which was established under the National Partnership Agreement on Indigenous Early Childhood Development.
 The secondments support the Fitzroy Crossing community by providing additional services to children and families.
 Through the program, Goodstart educators learn about modern Aboriginal Australia, then bring their experience and understanding back to build on Goodstart Early Learning’s cultural knowledge.

 Goodstart recognises and respects Aboriginal and Torres Strait Islander peoples as the First Peoples of Australia and as the custodians of the land on which our early childhood services are offered.
-Read about our Vision for Reconciliation here.
+Read about our vision for Reconciliation.